Sorry for the long delay between updates but we’ve been watching The Celestial Toymaker. Need I say more?

 Sue: It’s not exactly Total Wipeout, is it?

 Me: No, it’s not that bad.
-Not yet.
+Yet.

-Sue: So, in a parallel universe that’s Patrick Troughton?
+Sue: So in a parallel universe that’s Patrick Troughton?

 Sue: Slippery powder?
 I’ve never heard it called that before.

-Sue: Why does Hartnell keep calling the Toymaker his “dear friend”?
+Sue: Why does Hartnell keep calling the Toymaker his ‘dear friend’?
 He’s a nutter!
 And the Toymaker is a few slices short of a toaster as well.

 Me: The Doctor likes a challenge.
-Maybe he’s battled this lunatic many times before and he knows it really winds him up.
+Maybe he’s battled this lunatic many times before and he knows it winds him up.
 Just go with it.

 Sue: That TARDIS over there is on a set of castors.